-The Local Authority (Capital Finance and Accounting) (England) (Amendment) Regulations 2020, SI 2020 No 1212 requires that where a local authority has a deficit in respect of its schools budget for the financial year beginning on 1st April 2020, the deficit must be shown as an unusable reserve, rather than a deficit earmarked reserve.
-The carry forward deficit balances at 31 March 2024 is therefore classified as unusable reserves and included in note 28.
+The Local Authority (Capital Finance and Accounting) (England) (Amendment) Regulations 2020, SI 2020 No 1212 requires that where a local authority has a deficit in respect of its schools budget the deficit must be shown as an unusable reserve, rather than a deficit earmarked reserve.
+The carry forward deficit balances at 31 March 2025 is therefore classified as unusable reserves and included in note 28.